noahehall/theBookOfNoah/0current/languages/javascript/react.md

     // and jsut do onClick={this.handler}
     // ^ can also use class fields syntax with arrow fn this.eventHandler = this.eventHandler.bind(this);

+    // Create a ref to store the textInput DOM element
+    // can be passed to child elements as props this.textInput = React.createRef();
   }

   // setup your side effects